-It’s a matter of honoring the past, celebrating different cultures today and equipping students to engage their world in a way that teaches them confidence and deference as they navigate both majority and minority cultures around them.
+It’s a matter of honoring the past, celebrating different cultures today and equipping students to engage their world in a way that teaches them confidence and discernment as they navigate the white majority culture around them and also global majority cultures within them.

 I hope in the years to come, the time spent around our dinner table does just that.